Ron Cameron (sportscaster): Reactions to On-Air Predictions

 Cameron's on-air predictions have generated both praise and criticism.

 In 1989, Cameron correctly reported that former University of Michigan football coach Bo Schembechler would become the next president of the Detroit Tigers baseball team.

 In 1990, Cameron reported that the Detroit Tigers would move its playing location from Detroit to suburban Dearborn.
 According to Cameron, "the new stadium would be privately funded by Tigers owner Tom Monaghan, with most of the money coming from the impending sale of Monaghan's Domino's Pizza chain."
 Schembechler responded to Cameron's report by saying, "I have not yet discussed anything about the stadium.
 As far as I know that report is pure speculation."
 Six months after Cameron's report, Dearborn Councilman Doug Thomas quoted an unnamed source from an investment company working with Domino's Pizza that the Dearborn stadium "will be completed in late 1993 or early 1994, in an area bounded by Ford, Greenfield, Southfield, and Paul roads."
 In 1997, ground was broken in downtown Detroit for a new stadium for the Tigers.
 The Tigers moved into this stadium (Comerica Park) in 2000.

 Personal life

-Cameron has never married.
-On his radio show, he has talked much about his lifestyle, which includes living in hotels and eating in restaurants that advertise on his radio show.
-He has discussed the challenges of this lifestyle, including motel maids throwing out valuable pieces of written information like telephone numbers and hotel television packages not including sports stations.
+Cameron never married.
+On his radio show, he talked much about his lifestyle, which included living in hotels and eating in restaurants that advertise on his radio show.
+He discussed the challenges of this lifestyle, including motel maids throwing out valuable pieces of written information like telephone numbers and hotel television packages not including sports stations.

 In 1990, Eli Zaret, sports director of WJBK-TV, said about Cameron, "He has no discernible life that anyone can determine outside of sports.
 I don't know if he has ever read a book about anything else, been to a movie about anything else or had a friend involved in anything else."
 Cameron's hobbies include watching the Match Game and The Golden Girls television shows.

+Cameron died on February 20, 2024, at the age of 79.